Siege of Taiz: 2021

-On 3 March, pro-Hadi forces launced an offensive in Taiz to relieve the pressure in Marib.
+On 3 March, pro-Hadi forces launched an offensive in Taiz to relieve the pressure in Marib.
 They managed to attack and capture Houthi positions in Salah valley, east of Taiz city.
 The attack left 15 Houthi fighters killed, a pro-Hadi Yemeni army officer reported.

 On 8 March, pro-Hadi forces fully captured the rural district of Jabal Habashi from Houthi forces.
-The fighting have reached Maqbanah district.
-The pro-Hadi Taiz media center claimed that 70 Houthi fighters have been either killed or injured during the battle without details on pro-Hadi forces losses.
+The fighting had reached Maqbanah district.
+The pro-Hadi Taiz media center claimed that 70 Houthi fighters had been either killed or injured during the battle without details on pro-Hadi forces losses.
 By 11 March, Houthi forces withdrew from Kadhah and Ghabari mountain after assault by National Resistance Forces from the west and Hadi forces from the east.

 On 11 March, pro-Hadi forces advanced against the Houthi fighters in the southwestern province of Taiz, reopening a new road to Taiz city and joining the joint forces in the western coast.

 On 12 March, pro-Hadi Yemeni army source reported new gains against Houthi forces in Al-Hinna area between Mauza'a and al-Wazi'ea districts.
 "These wins will lead to the reopening of some sub-roads connecting al-Houjaria districts to the western coast, and pave way for advance towards the strategic town of al-Barh located between Maqbana and Mocha districts", the source added.

-By 26 March, Houthi forces repelled continued pro-Hadi forces assaults and overran localities east of Ahkum, edging closer to the Taiz-Aden road.
+By 26 March, Houthi forces repelled continued pro-Hadi forces assaults and overran localities east of Ahkum, edging closer to the Taiz-Aden Road.

+2022

+The city of Taiz remained under a blockade by the Houthis in 2022.
+Few safe roads out of the city remained for civilians, and human rights groups advocated for the Houthis to lift the blockade to allow for humanitarian goods to arrive.